Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 "Releases" tab in your GitHub repository for this project under the name `senior_thesis_description-gkapfham-1.0.0`.

-To create your first tag for this repository you could type `git tag senior_thesis_description-gkapfham-0.1.0`.
-Then, once you have finished making a single small change to the `senior_thesis_description.tex`, you should commit your file using a `git commit` command.
-Now, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
+Once you have finished making a single small change to the `senior_thesis_description.tex`, you should commit your file using a `git commit` command.
+Now, to create your first tag for this repository you could type `git tag senior_thesis_description-gkapfham-0.1.0`.
 Of course, you should substitute your user name for `gkapfham` when you create the tag.
+At this point, you are ready to push your changes with the appropriate tag by typing the command `git push -u origin master --tags`.
+After waiting for a period of time, you should see that your GitHub repository features a new release of the document that you must create for this project.

 When you make subsequent changes to your files and perform commits and you are ready to release a new version of `senior_thesis_description.pdf`, then you